6 Women On The Pressure Of Being The Eldest Kid Of Immigrants

 What are you most proud of achieving as the eldest daughter of immigrants?

-My understanding of myself — I realized that belonging doesn't have to be a place.
+My understanding of myself — I realised that belonging doesn't have to be a place.
 It's ultimately up to me to decide what belonging is, and I think it's [belonging] to myself.

 Wardah, 27, Pakistani-American, Norwalk, CA